ices-tools-prod/WKREBUILD_toolset/README.md

 # WKREBUILD2 FLR toolset

-This repository contains a template analysis using FLR-based tools for the evaluation of recovery plans for ICES stocks.
+This repository contains a template for an analysis using FLR-based tools for the evaluation of recovery plans for ICES stocks.

 ## Installation

-The required [FLR](https:://flr-project.org) and R packages can be installed in the standard R library by calling:
+The required [FLR](https:://flr-project.org) packages, and all their dependencies, can be installed in the standard R library by calling:

 ``` r
 install.packages("icesTAF")